 \section{From Classical to Quantum Mechanics}

-In this section, in order to briefly set the notions employed I will follow the usual physics textbooks expositions of the quantization framework.
-We will not be concerned here with the questions of boundness of the operators or alternative approaches to the quantization framework.
-These are important technical details but are not part of the scope of the current paper.
+In this section, in order to briefly set the notions employed we follow the usual physics textbooks expositions of the quantization framework.
+Here, we are not concerned with the questions of boundness of the operators or alternative approaches to the quantization framework; these are important technical details but are not part of the scope of the current paper.